MyroStadler/neo4j/README.md

 ## KPIs

-- setup and teardown is easy and leaves minimal artefacts
+1. setup and teardown is easy and leaves minimal artefacts
-- host requirements are none to slim
+2. host requirements are none to slim
-- neo4j version ^4.0
+3. neo4j version ^4.0
-- PHP version ^7.2.5
+4. PHP version ^7.2.5
-- can run queries directly on database
+5. can run queries directly on database
-- can run PHP in browser that connects to database
+6. can run PHP in browser that connects to database
-- neo4j database and logs persist when stopping container
+7. neo4j database and logs persist when stopping container

+## KPI tracking

+#### 3. neo4j version ^4.0

+Version 4.0 introduces a new HTTP API instead of the REST API.
+The `graphaware/neo4j-php-client` composer library does not yet support the new HTTP API.
+To use this library we must downgrade the docker container to `neo4j:3.5` from `neo4j:latest`.

 ## Requirements